 However, if left to their own devices, German Shepherds become bored, agitated, snappy and — in some cases — a threat to society.
-They are a strong animal, and they need and expect, strong, kind leadership from their masters.
+They are a strong animal, and they need strong, kind leadership from their masters.

 A Healthy Relationship Is The Foundation Of All Training

-I highly recommend that you invest in some training.
-Not just to learn how to teach your dog to behave, but also to teach you how to better communicate with your pet.
-Sure, that might cost you a little time and money, but the enrichment that comes out of your life is well worth it.
+Not to teach your dog to behave, but also to teach you how to better communicate with your pet.
+It will cost time and money, but the enrichment that comes out of your life is well worth it.

 When you consider that GSD’s are the highest rate of bites that the local emergency room sees, it underscores how important good training is.

 Training Begins With Engaging Play